Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 ### Install the package

-Install the Azure Purview Catalog client library for Python with [pip][pip]:
+Install the Azure Purview Sharing client library for Python with [pip][pip]:

 ```bash
 pip install azure-purview-sharing